reynauddaniel/lolpenguin/README.md

  - [Git](https://git-scm.com/downloads)
  - Whatever IDE you like
+ - Composer

 ## Access to production

-As soon as you push, update from [here](https://www.virtual-info.info/clientarea.php?action=productdetails&id=732&dosinglesignon=1)
+As soon as you push, update from [here](https://dashboard.heroku.com/apps/lolpenguin/deploy/github)

--> Git™ Version Control -> Pull or Deploy -> Update From Remote
+-> Deploy a GitHub branch -> Master -> Deploy branch

-You can check on the production server : [http://lmvb.v-info.info/](http://lmvb.v-info.info/)
+You can check on the production server : [https://lolpenguin.herokuapp.com/](https://lolpenguin.herokuapp.com/)